al-mamun/email-client/readme.txt

 = What is the plugin page?  =

 [Email Client WM  Plugin ](http://profound-english.com)

-= Do you have other plugins?  =

-Check out my other [Wordpress Plugins](http://wordpress.org/extend/plugins/profile/1manfactory)

 = Where do I post my feedback? =